Library opening hours

 - Falmer computer room

-The desks in these areas are suitable for general study as well as computer use and for the use of Teams to support remote learning.
-These are all bookable via the Book a PC tile on My Brighton and you can book 2 x 2 hour slots per day.
+The desks in these areas are suitable for general study as well as computer use and for the use of Microsoft Teams to support remote learning.

-- All spaces in computer rooms are for individual study only and must be pre-booked.
+- All spaces in libraries and computer rooms are for individual study only.